scvalex/ltc/docs/final.md

 ## Version History

-We have seen what data store states are, and how changes can transform states.
+We have seen what data store states are, and how changes transform states.
 We now look at what happens when we string together the states and changes of a particular data store.
 To illustrate, we do this for the data store mentioned in the previous section: